valvestate/valvestate.github.io/_pages/about.md

   - /about.html
 ---

-I'm an assistant professor at Heriot-Watt University, Edinburgh.
-Before Heriot-watt, I was a postdoctoral researcher at TU Kaiserslautern, Germany.
+I'm an assistant professor in the [School of Mathematical and Computer Sciences](https://www.hw.ac.uk/uk/schools/mathematical-computer-sciences.htm) at Heriot-Watt University, Edinburgh.
+Before Heriot-Watt, I was a postdoctoral researcher at TU Kaiserslautern, Germany.
 I hold a DPhil/PhD from the University of Oxford, an MSc from the University of Liverpool, and a BSc from Sepuluh Nopember Institute of Technology.

 News
 =====